-Once the promotional period ends, you’ll earn a cash back rate of 4% on groceries & recurring bill payments, 2% on gas and transit, and 1% on all other purchases.
+You’ll earn a cash back rate of 4% on groceries & recurring bill payments, 2% on gas and transit, and 1% on all other purchases.
 It’s worth noting that this card often has a welcome bonus of 10% cash back on all purchases for 3 months and the annual fee of $120 is usually waived for the first year.
-Read my Scotia Momentum VISA infinite review now to find out why it’s one of the best Scotiabank credit cards in Canada.
+Read my Scotia Momentum Visa Infinite review now to find out why it’s one of the best Scotiabank credit cards in Canada.

 Scotiabank Momentum Visa Infinite Card

 - $120 annual fee – first year free

 - 2% cash back on gas and transit purchases

 - Earn 1% cash back on all other purchases with no cash back limit